How Will You do Lent 2026?

 Tags are posted on the bulletin board in the gathering area.
 Some tags will list all items in the box (approximate cost $30-$35) and all items in the bag (approximate cost $12-$15).
 Other tags list some of the items in the box or bag.
 You are invited to take one or more tags and purchase the requested items.

 Return the items to the Gathering Area.
 Please return the items any day of hte week to the bins in the gathering space.
-All items need to be returned no later than April 18.
+All items need to be returned no later than April 1.
 Boxes and bags will then be filled and given to the needy in the local community.
-Thank you for your generosity!

 Do you need assistance getting your donations into Chruch?